Tushar-N7/Industry_Safety_Device/README.md

 # Industry_Safety_Device
-Industrial Safety Monitoring System  An IoT-based safety solution integrating gas sensors (MQ135, MQ2), flame detection via computer vision, and IR sensing using ESP32.
+IoT-based system with gas sensors, flame detection (OpenCV), and IR sensing on ESP32.
+Sends real-time alerts via SMS and voice.
+Includes web server and relay control for devices like sprinklers or sirens.
+Powered via USB Type-C. A companion app is in progress.
+A main script runs Flask server, flame detection, and AI gas monitoring together.